wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

   for c in s:
     pass

-This is a bug and should be fixed, but on different branch ;-)
+This is a PyPy performance bug and should be fixed, but on different branch ;-)

-PyPy's JIT is kind of good
+PyPy's JIT is good
 --------------------------

 I was pretty surprised, but the JIT actually did make stuff work nicely.
-Seems you can write code in Python if you want to make it run fast, but you have to be a bit careful.
-Again, jitviewer is your friend
+It is possible to write code in Python and make it run fast, but you have to be a bit careful.
+Again, jitviewer is your friend.

 Cheers,
 fijal